adithyakng/chatbot/README.md

 Steps to Run:
 1. Clone the entire directory.
+2. Install dependencies using "composer install" (Composer must exist in the system).
-2. Open the directory in CMD and enter "php artisan serve"  (PHP must exist in the system).
+3. Open the directory in CMD and enter "php artisan serve"  (PHP must exist in the system).